CodingKaleidos/CodingKaleidos/README.md

-# 🧩 codingKaleidos // Sophia
+# 🧩 codingKaleidos // ChickenDash // Sophia

 > C# wizard.
 App tamer.
 Gremlin in the machine.
 Also probably a dragon (ignore the bird in the picture).